-5. Lessons Learned
+Lessons Learned

 The Quality and Education Team attended the IU Online conference on e-learning techniques and available programs, held Zoom meetings with IT instructors on campus, and spent hours learning how to record, edit, and host videos online.
 Each module required hours of preparation, from determining which topics qualified for electronic training, modifying and editing existing training documents, and writing and recording scripts to go with each.
 While the upfront cost to this project has been large, the team has already noticed a difference in the workload involved in training staff.
-The flexibility of this system has also allowed the team to identify new modules for creation that were previously avoided due to time burden.
 A plan still needs addressed on when and how to update modules as office processes and international policies change.